-The carrying amount of goodwill at the end of the reporting period was approximately HK\$10,564,000 (2020: HK\$19,083,000) after an impairment loss of approximately HK\$8,519,000 was recognised during the year (2020: HK\$Nil).
-Details of the impairment loss calculation are provided in note 20 to the consolidated financial statements.
+The carrying amount of goodwill at the end of the reporting period was approximately HK\$Nil (2021: HK\$10,564,000).
+Details of the recoverable amount calculation are provided in note 20 to the consolidated financial statements.

-Impairment of trade receivables and deposits and other receivables, excluding prepayments The management of the Group estimates the amount of impairment loss for ECL on trade receivables and deposits and other receivables based on the their credit risk.
+Impairment of trade receivables and deposits and other receivables, excluding prepayments The management of the Group estimates the amount of impairment loss for ECL on trade receivables and deposits and other receivables based on their credit risks.
 The amount of the impairment loss based on ECL model is measured as the difference between all contractual cash flows that are due to the Group in accordance with the contract and all the cash flows that the Group expects to receive, discounted at the effective interest rate determined at initial recognition.
 Where the future cash flows are less than expected, or being revised downward due to changes in facts and circumstances, a material impairment loss may arise.

-As at 30 June 2021, the carrying amounts of trade receivables and deposits and other receivables were approximately HK\$247,627,000 and HK\$89,676,000 respectively, net of accumulated impairment losses of approximately HK\$75,557,000 and HK\$49,900,000 respectively (2020: HK\$206,521,000 and HK\$106,312,000 respectively, net of accumulated impairment losses of approximately HK\$62,171,000 and HK\$26,962,000 respectively).
+As at 30 June 2022, the carrying amounts of trade receivables and deposits and other receivables were approximately HK\$253,054,000 and HK\$87,653,000 respectively, net of accumulated impairment losses of approximately HK\$22,403,000 and HK\$33,431,000 respectively (2021: HK\$247,627,000 and HK\$89,676,000 respectively, net of accumulated impairment losses of approximately HK\$75,557,000 and HK\$49,900,000 respectively).

-Allowance for slow-moving inventories (g)
+Allowance for slow-moving inventories

 Allowance for slow-moving inventories is made based on the aging and estimated net realisable value of inventories.
 The assessment of the allowance amount involves judgement and estimates.
 Where the actual outcome in future is different from the original estimate, such difference will impact the carrying value of inventories and allowance charge/write-back in the period in which such estimate has been changed.
-Allowance for slow-moving inventories of approximately HK\$Nil was made for the year ended 30 June 2021 (2020: HK\$28,168,000).
+No allowance for slow-moving inventories was made for the year ended 30 June 2022 (2021: HK\$Nil).